-data%FILES1 is a rank-2 allocatable array of type default CHARACTER\128 that must be allocated with size 3 by data%NDOM+1.
-On entry, data%FILES1(J, JDOM), J=1, 2, 3, must hold the names of the direct-access files for the U factor, the L factor, and the row and column indices for the factors on subdomain JDOM (JDOM = 1, 2,..., data%NDOM) and for the interface problem when JDOM = data%NDOM+1.
-If the user wishes to run further instances of the module before the final call for the first instance (data%JOB = 5), for each instance data%ICNTL(14) must be set to a nonzero value and file names provided by the user in data%FILES1.
+data%FILES1 is a rank-2 allocatable array of type default CHARACTER\128 that must be allocated with size 2 by data%NDOM+1.
+On entry, data%FILES1(J, JDOM), J = 1, 2, must hold the names of the direct-access files for the matrix factor and the indices of the variables in the factors on subdomain JDOM (JDOM = 1, 2,..., data%NDOM) and for the interface problem when JDOM = data%NDOM+1.
+If the user wishes to run further instances of the module before the final call for the first instance (call with JOB = 5), for each instance data%ICNTL(14) must be set to a nonzero value and file names provided by the user in data%FILES1.